-Recognizing the importance of supporting transitions from high school to post-secondary and/or the workplace, the Provincial Dual Credit Strategy will create more opportunities for high school students to earn both high school and post-secondary credits for the same coursework and will allow for these opportunities to be reported on the Alberta Official Transcript of High School Achievement.
+Recognizing the importance of supporting transitions from high school to post-secondary and/or the workplace, the Provincial Dual Credit Strategy continues to create more opportunities for high school students to earn both high school and post-secondary credits for the same coursework and allows for these opportunities to be reported on the Alberta Transcript of High School Achievement.

-High schools that have a dual credit partnership with a post-secondary institution (e.g., through a memorandum of understanding) may designate in PASI that a high school course is aligned with a post-secondary course.
+High schools that have a dual credit partnership with a post-secondary institution (e.g., through a memorandum of understanding) may designate in PASI, through the use of the Dual Enrolment Flag (DEF), that a high school course is aligned with a post-secondary course.
+Principals will be able to flag courses taken through a dual enrolment and will be asked to select the post-secondary institution through which the courses were taken.

 Where a student is enrolled in high school and presents an approved external credential to their school, credits may be awarded by the principal for courses associated with that credential and a mark of "P" for pass is submitted into PASI.
 In addition, the external credential can be added to the student's record in PASI.
-The Alberta Official Transcript of High School Achievement will report the approved external credential as well as the course code and credits awarded.
+The Alberta Transcript of High School Achievement will report the approved external credential as well as the course codes and credits awarded.